SSCAP: Self-supervised Co-occurrence Action Parsing for Unsupervised Temporal Action Segmentation: Experiments

-\paragraph{Evaluation Metrics.} Following \cite{kukleva2019unsupervisedtemporalembedding} we use the Hungarian algorithm \cite{hungarianalgorithm} to get a one-to-one matching that maximizes the similarity between all the clusters and sub-action classes for all the videos in evaluation.
-We report frame-wise accuracy as the \textit{mean over frames (MoF)}, indicating the percentage of frames correctly labelled.
+\paragraph{Evaluation Metrics.} We use the Hungarian algorithm \cite{hungarianalgorithm} to get a one-to-one matching that maximizes the similarity between all the clusters and sub-action classes for all the videos in evaluation.
+The number of total sub-actions within each dataset is known and used to define the number of clusters K. We report frame-wise accuracy as the \textit{mean over frames (MoF)}, indicating the percentage of frames correctly labelled.
 We also report \textit{F1 score} the same as \cite{kukleva2019unsupervisedtemporalembedding} to measure the quality of the temporal segmentation.